GoateSo/BgendaBot/README.md

 # WIP Slack bot for Agenda creation

-made in typescript primarily with slack bolt, and a bit of fp-ts for result handling.
+made in typescript primarily with slack bolt.

 ## From the Ground up